Animal Farm

 .

 Communism under Joseph Stalin betrayed the ideals of the 1917 Russian revolutionaries who overthrew the old government.
-Napoleon the pig, the Stalin figure in the novel, abandons the ideals the oppressed animals worked for and becomes a ruthless dictator, as Stalin did.
+Napoleon the pig, the Stalin figure in the novel, abandons the ideals that the oppressed animals worked for and becomes a ruthless dictator, as Stalin did.
 Stalin (1879-1953) was secretary-general of the Soviet Communist Party between 1922 and 1953 and premier of the Soviet Union from 1941 to 1953.
 Stalin was a ruthless dictator who used secret police (symbolized by the attack dogs in Animal Farm) and control of the press through propaganda (symbolized by the activities of Squealer in the novel) to maintain an ironclad hold on power.

 .